UPDATE- Added a dozen Most Significant Mountains in Area

 - Banded Peak – pyramid shape with black horizontal rock band aka “the pointy one with a band on it“.
 Visible from most of Calgary and surrounding area.
 Straight West of Okotoks- In a group with Outlaw, Cornwall which has the “cornpatch”- (last visible snow from Calgary in warm summer- skiable) and Glasgow.
 Banded Peak was sketched in 1881 by Marque of Lorne in first published drawing of Calgary Mountain Skyline.
 The Marque was a Canadian Governor General and Lake Louise is named after his wife who was Queen Victoria’s daughter.

 - Moose Mountain – closest Mountain with rocky top to Calgary – West of Bragg Creek and very prominent from West on Highway 1(just South of Scott Lake Hill).
-Also lines up with Anderson Road and had an active fire lookout up to summer of 2019.
+Also lines up with Anderson Road and has an active fire lookout that was replaced in fall 2020.
 Can run, hike, bike or XC ski to the top from several directions.
 Just SouthWest of Moose is Prairie mountain – “the exercise/training peak for Calgary area” -steep hike that is across the road from Elbow Falls. ( bonus Fisher- closest mountain to Calgary that is over 10,000 ft),

 - Devil’s Head – Spirit mountain named and drawn on leather hide map by guide “Old Swan” in 1770.
 Devils Head’s name is an accurate preservation of its native Cree-language name, we-ti-kwos-ti-kwan.Only Mountain identified by name and shape by Peter Fidler and subsequent explorers.
 Most visible from highrise buildings and Highway 1 and 1A West.
 Prominent Head shaped mountains were revered by native tribes and were used as signposts for annual North-South migration as followed buffalo.
 Identifiable from Carstairs on South.
 The other two “spirit mountains are Chief Mountain in Montana and Devils Tower in Wyoming by Black Hills.
 Tough access through Ghost area.
 Bonus Aylmer- highest by Banff and Blackrock (old 1920’s fire lookout).
 Peter Fidler was the first non native to climb in the rockies.
 He did Thunder mountain in 1792 with 2 Pikani guides.
 His 4th great grandson Bruce McKay has his 1792 Journal which describes the ascent.
 Bruce ascends Thunder every year.